aheissenberger/bankcode-bic/README.md

 To convert from IBAN to BIC use one of the many IBAN libraries e.g. [ibankit-js](https://github.com/koblas/ibankit-js) to retrive the BankCode from the IBAN.

+## Installation

+install from npm:

+`npm i bankcode-bic # or yarn bankcode-bic, or pnpm add bankcode-bic`

 ## Usage

 ### API